THE CHHA-Edmonton Hearing Assistance Fund

 - Live in Edmonton and North of Central Alberta

 CHHA-Edmonton’s Hearing Aid Assistance Fund was established in August of 2003 when CHHA-Edmonton requested and received a grant from the Rasmussen Foundation.
-This fund was established to help people between the ages of 19 to 64 years of age and live in Edmonton or North of Central Alberta.
+This fund was established to help people between the ages of 19 and older of age and live in Edmonton or North of Central Alberta.

 The fund endeavors to assist disadvantaged people with hearing loss by making funds available to purchase hearing aids or repair still-viable hearing aids.
 A strong set of criteria has been established to ensure financial need.